zhanghaitao1/assetPricing2/0readme.md

 3. table 5 of mispricing factors

 # TODO:
+0. move all the related function into the current project
+1. handle the TODOs one by one
 1. Calculate indicators as other papers
 2. detect anomalies in A-share
 4. read my notes and other papers about cross section